anandkumar/abc/readme.md

 ## Documentation

-Check out the [project wiki](https://github.com/justintadlock/mythic/wiki) to learn how to install and set up the theme.
+Check out the [project wiki](https://github.com/anandkumar/artika/wiki) to learn how to install and set up the theme.

 ## Copyright and License

-Mythic is licensed under the [GNU GPL](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html), version 2 or later.
+Artika is licensed under the [GNU GPL](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html), version 2 or later.

-2018 &copy; Justin Tadlock.
+2018 &copy; Anand Kumar.